dotnet-architecture/eShopOnContainers/README.md

 > <img src="img/exploring-to-production-ready.png">
 > Read the planned <a href='https://github.com/dotnet/eShopOnContainers/wiki/01.-Roadmap-and-Milestones-for-future-releases'>Roadmap and Milestones for future releases of eShopOnContainers</a> within the Wiki for further info about possible new implementations and provide feedback at the  <a href='https://github.com/dotnet/eShopOnContainers/issues'>ISSUES section</a> if you'd like to see any specific scenario implemented or improved.
 Also, feel free to discuss on any current issue.

-**Architecture overview**: This reference application is cross-platform either at the server and client side, thanks to .NET Core services capable of running on Linux or Windows containers depending on your Docker host, and to Xamarin for mobile apps running on Android, iOS or Windows/UWP plus any browser for the client web apps.
+**Architecture overview**: This reference application is cross-platform at the server and client side, thanks to .NET Core services capable of running on Linux or Windows containers depending on your Docker host, and to Xamarin for mobile apps running on Android, iOS or Windows/UWP plus any browser for the client web apps.
 The architecture proposes a simplified microservice oriented architecture implementation with multiple autonomous microservices (each one owning its own data/db) and implementing different approaches within each microservice (simple CRUD vs. DDD/CQRS patterns) using Http as the communication protocol between the client apps and the microservices and supports asynchronous communication for data updates propagation across multiple services based on Integration Events and an Event Bus (a light message broker, to choose between RabbitMQ or Azure Service Bus, underneath) plus other features defined at the <a href='https://github.com/dotnet/eShopOnContainers/wiki/01.-Roadmap-and-Milestones-for-future-releases'>roadmap</a>.
 <p>
 <img src="img/eshop_logo.png">